-The long-term goals for academic achievement and English Language Proficiency (ELP) included in this plan are based on the performance data from Wyoming's current assessment system, which was administered for the last time in the 2016-17 2017-18 school year.
-Wyoming is implementing a new assessment system in 2017-18, and the state will be revisiting the goals for academic achievement and ELP once new cut scores have been established.
+The long-term goals for academic achievement and English Language Proficiency (ELP) included in this plan are based on the performance data from Wyoming's current assessment system in the 2017-18 school year.

 The establishment of the long-term goals for graduation rate and academic achievement were based on similar approaches.
 The following steps provide guidance for developing long-term and interim-goals for graduation rate: